davs3275/sbs/med/collier.md

 engross your thoughts, but keep your mind quiet and disengaged, that you may be at leisure to learn something good, and cease rambling from one thing to another.
-There is likewise another sort of roving to be avoided ;
+There is likewise another sort of roving to be avoided;
-for some people are busy and yet do nothing ; they fatigue and wear themselves out, and yet aim at no goal, nor propose any general end of action or design.
+for some people are busy and yet do nothing; they fatigue and wear themselves out, and yet aim at no goal, nor propose any general end of action or design.